dstroma/list-utils-move_element/README.md

 # NAME

-List::Utils::MoveElement - It's new $module
+List::Utils::MoveElement - Perl module for moving elements of a list

 # SYNOPSIS